stoeps13/connections-doc/source/admin/admin/t_admin_common_add_st_awareness.md

 For more information about enabling SSL for Sametime, refer to the documentation provided with the Sametime SDK, which is available from the following web site: [http://www.ibm.com/developerworks/lotus/downloads/toolkits.html](http://www.ibm.com/developerworks/lotus/downloads/toolkits.html)

+!!! note
-**Note:** After downloading the toolkit, the ConnectWebApiDevguide.pdf documentation can be found in the sdk/client/connectWebApi/doc directory.
+    After downloading the toolkit, the ConnectWebApiDevguide.pdf documentation can be found in the sdk/client/connectWebApi/doc directory.

 1. Start the wsadmin client from the following directory of the system where you installed the deployment manager: